AutoMcG/steamdeck_tools/README.md

 # Install

 Download or clone this repository onto your steam deck.
-Double-click the .desktop file for what action you wish to take
+Double-click the .desktop file for what action you wish to take.

+It is highly recommended that you place this folder in /home/deck/ for greatest chance for success!

 https://user-images.githubusercontent.com/31704955/192400391-af206162-b228-443e-ad3a-d5f5713fef7a.mp4